Farama-Foundation/ViZDoom/doc/DoomGame.md

 Added in 1.1.0

-Determine if actors' corpses will be rendered in game.
+Determine if actors' corpses will be rendered in the game.

 Default value: true